ajitpsakri/levelOne-InterviewPreap/neog-interview-sample-questions.md

    		1. Leap year
 		1. last day of the year
 		1. last day of the month
+1. Create a CLI app which takes date of birth and name of 5 students.
+Display student's name with their date of birth in ascending order.
+Question may be extended to: ask user if the order should be ascending or descending

+1. Write a function which returns true if the given year is leap year.Question may be extended as: give next 5 leap year list

+1.

 ## Theory questions
 1. Difference between Function Parameters and Arguments.